- What makes Oyster unique?

 This really does depend on each programme.
 For many of our animal welfare programmes all you need is a love for animals, a willingness to muck in and just get thoroughly immersed in the programme.

-For placements with children, we do require some level of experience of having worked with children in a prior capacity before.
+For programmes with children, we do require some level of experience of having worked with children in a prior capacity before.

 For paid work, work experience really does help, although do look at the individual paid work opportunities to find out what requirements there are for each.